awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 1. Choose **Create role**\.
 The system returns you to the **Roles** page\.

 1. Copy or make a note of the **Role ARN**\.
-This Role ARN is used when you send a command that is configured to return Amazon SNS notifications\.
+This Role Amazon Resource Name \(ARN\) is used when you send a command that is configured to return Amazon SNS notifications\.

 1. Leave the **Summary** page open\.